bobrenjc93/fxviz/README.md

 ## Usage

-1. Paste your Python/trace into the left pane.
+1. Load the app; a modal appears asking you to paste Python.
-2. It auto-formats with Black after a brief pause.
-If Black cannot load (offline/no network), it falls back to raw input — highlighting still works.
-You can still press "Format with Black" to force a re-format.
+2. Click "Format".
+You’ll see a spinner while Pyodide + Black load and run.
-3. Drag the vertical handle to resize panes.
-Copy the formatted output from the right pane.
+3. The page then shows only the formatted code (full width, centered to 120ch).

 ## Notes